aa-batteries1/pet-adoption-prediction-project/README.md

 # pet-adoption-prediction-project
-A project predicting the adoption speed of different pets
+This is a project I did predicting the adoption speed of different pets usign scikit-learn.
+This was based on a dataset containing 14,933 observations and 24 features including Age, MaturitySize, and FurLength.